Heckie75/eQ-3-radiator-thermostat/eq-3-radiator-thermostat-api.md

 - "low battery" - Bit 8 is set (mask 0x80)

 ### Valve (Byte 4)
 Byte 4 represents the percentage value of the valve.
-However, I haven't seen a value more than 80% so far even if boost mode is running.
+However, I haven't seen a value more than 80% in normal operation even if boost mode is running.
+If thermostat is switched to "on" it is really 100%.

 ### Current target temperature (Byte 6)
 Byte 6 represents the target temperature.
 It has to be calculated.